magarena/magarena/release/README.txt

-  PalladiaMors, PhazedOut, Aunukia, nado18, Erkcan Özcan, kdesmond, a. benedict balbuena, spartan vi, Braullynn, mecheng, pcastellazzi, rasdel, Tyrael, hong yie, ember hauler, Hector Marin, drooone, jericho.pumpkin, Mike, Guest, and ShawnieBoy for implementing new cards
+  PalladiaMors, PhazedOut, Aunukia, nado18, Erkcan Özcan, kdesmond, a. benedict balbuena, spartan vi, Braullynn, mecheng, pcastellazzi, rasdel, Tyrael, hong yie, ember hauler, Hector Marin, drooone, jericho.pumpkin, Mike, Guest for implementing new cards
-  PalladiaMors for the Portuguese UI translation kannikkiy for the Russian UI translation
+  ShawnieBoy for implementing new cards, the M logo & general image enhancements PalladiaMors for the Portuguese UI translation kannikkiy for the Russian UI translation
   Pichoro, Acorntail and all at http://magicseteditor.sourceforge.net for CardBuilder components.